spintheweb/interpreter/studio/README.md

 Spin the Web Studio is a GUI for managing WBDL.

 ## Software as a Service (SaaS)
-To use Spin the Web Studio your need to be logged in to a Spin the Web site as a developer, then visit URL/studio.
+To use Spin the Web Studio your need to be logged into a Spin the Web site as a developer, then visit URL/studio.

 ## Versions
 * STW Studio Ver.
 1.x.x (Under development)